-The official handover of the digitized archives of the International Military Tribunal of Nuremberg took place on October 10, 2019 at the Shoah Memorial, in the presence notably of Nicole Belloubet, Keeper of the Seals and His Excellency Judge Antonio Augusto Cancado Trindade, International Court of The Hague.
-A historic moment that allows the Memorial to become a "universal place of memory", in the words of Bruno Cathala, President of the Social Chamber of the Court of Cassation of Paris.
-Today, there are nearly 1,000 hours of sound recordings of the hearings and 250,000 documents and photos now available at the Shoah Memorial, in The Hague and in Washington.
+The official presentation of the digitized archives of the International Military Tribunal of Nuremberg took place on October 10, 2019 at the Shoah Memorial, in the presence notably of Nicole Belloubet, Minister of Justice and His Excellency Judge Antonio Augusto Cancado Trindade, International Court of The Hague.
+A historic moment that allows the Memorial to become a "place of universal memory", in the words of Bruno Cathala, President of the social chamber of the Court of Cassation of Paris.
+Today, nearly 1,000 hours of audio recordings of the hearings and 250,000 documents and photos are now available at the Shoah Memorial in The Hague and Washington.

 The conservation of